 There are plenty of proposed origins for Halloween.
 Historians found that there was an amalgamation of different celebrations and festivals that were taking place over different continents, countries and populations.
 There is no one specific event that defines Halloween as such.
 However, a combination of Christian holidays, Roman influence, Gaelic traditions and celestial events is how we’ve come to know and celebrate the festival of Halloween.

 Around the turn of the 16th Century, many of the traditions we see today, including ‘trick or treat’, started to be practiced; people would go house to house in costume, singing in exchange for food and impersonating the spirits or souls of the dead.
 Some would wear costume for protection.
 Those that would dress as souls of the dead would occasionally act out playful pranks to add to the effect.
 With many carrying around hollowed out turnips with carved faces as lanterns to ward off evil spirits.
-Additionally, games like apple bobbing and divination were commonly played as well during this time.
+Games like apple bobbing and divination were tradition around this time too.

 In Christianity terms, Halloween is the day that precedes All Hallows Day on the 1st of November, another significant holiday, All Souls’ Day is celebrated on the 2nd of November.
 The holidays of which have greatly influenced the holiday we’re most familiar with today.

-All Hallows Day is a day that celebrates the saints of the church, whilst All Souls’ Day commemorates those who have died.
+All Hallows Day is a day that celebrates the saints of the church.
+All Souls’ Day commemorates those who have died.
 The celebration of these days is of the belief that there is a powerful spiritual bond between those that are living and those that are in heaven.
-Traditionally feasts were held in honour of the people.
+Feasts are held in their honour.

-What was once various celebrations held around the world for different beliefs and reasons has unified into an international day of celebration.
+What was once various celebrations held around the world for different beliefs and reasons, it is now a unified, international day of celebration.
 Although many of the traditions have been teased, it is still ultimately a day that celebrates the bond between those living and those that have passed.

 Why not incorporate some of the traditional games and events into your Halloween festivities this year.
 Some of the new and old traditions of Halloween are: